Hocoh/client_update_word/README.md

+* You can git clone the repository, then run "npm install", then "nom start" and it will be okay

 I have created this repository to help interlocutors figure out what is broke in my code.
 At the beggining it's an audio recorder, I have refined all the code to preserver only the brokes part (the React.Component which refuse to update its values when the store.state update).

 Concretely, the AudioRecording.js have to retrieve the wordValue entered in PostWord.js vie the Redux.store.
 Hence I have set some connect components in order to connect both AudioRecording.js and PostWord.js to the store and make a centralized communication between them, vie the Redux.store.